We regret that this event has been cancelled due to the coronavirus outbreak. More info.

 Who’s it For?

-The guided walks are optional and will be tailored to meet the requirements and abilities of the group, but a reasonable fitness level is required as even short walks may include steep climbs.
-Car sharing will be necessary for some of the walks.
+The guided walks will be adapted as much as possible to meet the abilities of the group, but a reasonable fitness level is required as even short walks may include steep climbs.
+Car sharing may be necessary for some of the walks.

 Tracey Roberts is British Wheel of Yoga qualified and has been teaching since 2008.
 Her teaching focuses on self-inquiry – exploring creative, intuitive, natural movement, alongside breath-awareness, meditation and embodiment practices.
 She is interested in how a yoga practice that improves the natural functioning of the body and observational capacity of the mind can help us live more comfortably and happily in the world.
 She encourages exploration and an individualised approach which is both playful and confidence-building.

 Tracey is also an enthusiastic walker and sketcher of the great outdoors.
-Originally trained in the visual arts, she has spent 28 years working in the arts as a practitioner, trainer and mentor, nurturing people’s creativity. www.traceyrobertsyoga.wordpress.com
+Originally trained in the visual arts, she spent many years working in the arts as a practitioner, trainer and mentor, nurturing people’s creativity. www.traceyrobertsyoga.wordpress.com